If you’re running your own business, you know how hard it can be to stay organized and keep engaged with your potential prospects and current clients.

 Check Out: Sumome vs Mailmunch vs Thrive Leads

-ConvertKit does have the fewest integrations of all the other platforms, but it still comes with over 80 integrations such as Zapier, Woocommerce, Wordpress, Leadpages, and Shopify, to name a few.
+ConvertKit does have the fewest integrations of all the other platforms, but it still comes with over 110 integrations such as Zapier, WooCommerce, WordPress, Leadpages, and Shopify, to name a few.

 To begin, ConvertKit has amazing support.
-They are open 24/7, and you can reach them via email, phone, or chatbot.
+They are open 24/7, and you can reach them via email, or live chat.

 Also Read: Sendlane vs Aweber